justincbagley/GaussClust/README.md

 ```

 ### Real-world GaussClust example \#1, with screen output:
-Below is an example of the usage for GaussClust (options above), using the example data files ("Enyalius_35.txt" and "probs_35.txt") located in the "example_data_files" folder of the distro.
-In this simplified example, we use GaussClust to conduct only unsupervised Gaussian clustering on 2 clusters (-c 2), on 4 dimensions of data retained from NMDS (-k 4).
+Below is an example of the usage for GaussClust (options above) in which the example data files ("Enyalius_35.txt" and "probs_35.txt"), located in the "example_data_files" folder of the distro, are used to conduct _only_ unsupervised Gaussian clustering on 2 clusters (-c 2), on 4 dimensions of data retained from NMDS (-k 4).
 All screen output (e.g. to Terminal on mac) from the analysis is shown.
 When you run GaussClust, 'INFO' and date printed to screen along with information for each of the broader steps of the script (details from R go to an \*.Rout file, organized at the end of each run).
 Question-response lines output to screen are marked 'FLOW' and (to date) requrie yes/no answers.
-As you can see, the code runs with no error messages. **_NOTE: This run produced all directories and ouptut files present in the "Ex1_GaussClust" folder provided within the GaussClust distribution_.
-Look through the files to learn more about the structure of GaussClust output.**
+As you can see, the code runs with no error messages. **_This run produced all directories and ouptut files present in the "Ex1_GaussClust" folder provided within the GaussClust distribution_.
+Look through the files to learn more about the structure of GaussClust output, including graphical results saved as PDF files.**
 ```
 $ ./GaussClust.sh -k 4 -u 1 -r 0 -d 0 -b 0 -p ./probs_35.txt -c 2 ./Enyalius_35.txt